henriquestiagoo/network-monitor/README.md

 }
 ```

 > A DispatchQueue is being used to manage the network changes, so don't forget to switch to the Main Thread if you want to update the UI.

+## Note

+You may find unexpected results using the simulator.
+I recommend, if possible, to test in a real device.

 ## Reporting Issues and Contributing